Panama: The #1 Retirement Haven In The Americas FREE Report

 If you’re looking for a more boisterous setting, you only need to cross Río Las Lajas (Las Lajas River).
 At beaches like Playa Teta and Playa Punta Barco you’ll find barbecues, music, parties, surfing, and water sports galore.

-You don’t need to join the country club to enjoy your time living in Coronado.
-You can enjoy the warm climate, the beaches, ocean sports (classes for surfing and other aquatic activities are offered in the area), and countless parties and festivities.
+In addition, Coronado residents enjoy a warm climate, beautiful beaches, ocean sports (classes for surfing and other aquatic activities are offered in the area), and countless parties and festivities.

 Also, you can go skydiving, try local cuisine at authentic restaurants, indulge in specialty shopping for handcrafted goods, and sign up for tours of the surrounding areas, the ocean, and nature.